malthejorgensen/repx/README.md

 I love turtles!
 ```

-Backreferences are supported during substitution is supported, but backslash
+Backreferences are supported both for normal search and during
-escapes on the command line can be hard, so it can be helpful to use `\g<1>`
+substitution, but backslash escapes on the command line can be tricky,
-in place of `\1`:
+so it can be helpful to use `\g<1>` in place of `\1`:

 ```ShellSession
 $ repx -i '/YAML(Reader|Writer)/JSON\1/' [files...] # Won't work